Deltares-research/SPUIS/docs/source/examples.rst

 Example: Bathse Spuisluis
 ===========

 This example demonstrates the results of SPUIS4.01 by applying it to an as-built discharge sluice that is part of the Dutch Deltaworks: discharge sluice Bath (Dutch: ‘Bathse Spuisluis’).
 This discharge sluice is located at the end of a flushing channel (Dutch: ‘Bathse Spuikanaal’) between Lake Volkerak-Zoom and the Western Scheldt.
 It discharges surplus fresh water from the lake into the Western Scheldt to regulate Lake Volkerak-Zoom’s water level and to improve its water quality (flushing).
 The discharge sluice consists of six concrete culverts and has a maximum discharge capacity of 300 m³/s.
-A zigzag shaped energy dissipator is located at the end of the outflow channel.
+A zigzag shaped energy dissipator (``mu`` = 0.7) is located at the end of the outflow channel.
 A schematic top view of discharge sluice Bath is shown below.
 Areas shaded in grey have a ceiling.

 .. image:: ../images/schematisatie_Bath.png